timersys/geotargetingwp-plugin/README.txt

 `[geot country="Argentina"] Messi is the best! [/geot]` `[geot country="Portugal"] Cristiano ronaldo is the best! [/geot]`

-More info and docs on ([https://geotargetingwp.com/docs/geotargeting-pro/](https://geotargetingwp.com/docs/geotargeting-pro/))
+More info and docs on ([https://geotargetingwp.com/docs/](https://geotargetingwp.com/docs/))

 == Installation ==

-1. Unzip and Upload the directory 'geo-targeting' to the '/wp-content/plugins/' directory
+1. Unzip and Upload the directory 'geotargetingwp' to the '/wp-content/plugins/' directory

 2. Activate the plugin through the 'Plugins' menu in WordPress